jfricano/StreamOtter/docs/IMPLEMENTATION_STATUS.md

 ## Limitations and open items

-- **Node 24** (the stated target) was not exercised; everything ran on Node 26.9.
-Tests execute TypeScript sources through Node's type stripping and the `streamotter-source` export condition; published artifacts are the compiled `dist/`.
+- **Browsers:** automated and manual checks use Chromium only.
+Firefox and Safari (WebKit) are untested.
-- **Browser coverage** is one Chromium-based browser, checked manually.
-No automated browser tests (for example Playwright) exist yet for the workbench or example; SDK lifecycle is covered by automated tests running the SDK in Node against the real gateway.
+- **Deployment** was verified on one machine: Caddy on loopback with a private CA. Real hosting, public certificates, and other proxies (nginx, cloud load balancers) are unverified; their only requirements are WebSocket upgrade forwarding on the socket path and passing the browser's `Origin` header.
-- **Production deployment** was verified on loopback only: compiled `streamotter start` against TLS/SASL Kafka.
-A deployment behind an HTTPS/WSS reverse proxy has not been exercised.
+- Tests execute TypeScript sources through Node's type stripping and the `streamotter-source` export condition; published artifacts are the compiled `dist/`.
 - **No production health endpoint** (management is development-only by design); see `docs/DEPLOYMENT.md`.
 - **Single gateway.** No multi-gateway operation, shared revocation, or durable revocation store, by design for V1.
 - **Workbench:** one preview subscription at a time; the management token must be re-entered after a reload; the workbench does not run when the gateway fails to start (the CLI prints the same staged diagnostics instead).